mortenjohs/AlbumOfTheDay/README.md

     - rss_dir: Output dir for RSS feeds
     - html_dir: Output dir for HTML files
     - csv_file: Input CSV file
+    - backup_csv_file: A CSV file for fallback albums -- will be populated by the random album generator
     - songlink_api: URL for the API
     - url_parameters: List of default parameters that is used for the API lookup (ie userCountry, key, etc.)
     - rss (optional (no RSS feeds are generted if these are missing...))